JingsongLi/paimon-trino/README.md

-# Flink Table Store Trino
+# Paimon Trino

-Because Trino's dependency is JDK 11, it is not possible to include the trino connector in [flink-table-store](https://github.com/apache/flink-table-store).
+Because Trino's dependency is JDK 11, it is not possible to include the trino connector in [Paimon](https://github.com/apache/incubator-paimon).

 ## Deploy Table Store Trino Connector